 It should be quite obvious at this stage that the new Palestine discussed here is not the occupied West Bank or the Gaza Strip or both.
 These are areas occupied by the Israelis since June 1967.
 The homeland of the Palestinians usurped and colonized in 1948 is no less dear or important than the part occupied in 1967.

-Besides, the very existence of the racist oppressor state of Israel based on the vacation and forced exile of part of its citizens is unacceptable by the revolution even on one tiny Palestinian village.
-Any arrangement accommodating the aggressor settler-state is unacceptable and temporary.
-Only the people of Palestine: its Jews, Christians and Moslems in a country that combines them all is permanent.
+Besides, the very existance of the racist oppressor state of Israel, based on the expulsion and forced exile of part of its citizens, is unacceptable to the revolution even in one tiny Palestinian village.
+Any arrangement accommodating the aggressor settlerstate is unacceptable and temporary.
+Only the people of Palestine-its Jews, Christians and Moslems-in a country that combines them all is permanent.

-2 The Constituents
+2. The constituents

-All the Jews, Moslems and Christians living in Palestine or forcibly exiled from it will have the right to Palestinian citizenship.
+All the Jews, Moslems and Christians living in Palestine or forcibly exiled from it will have the right of Palestinian citizenship.
 This guarantees the right of all exiled Palestinians to return to their land whether they have been born in Palestine or in exile and regardless of their present nationality.

-Equally, this means that all Jewish Palestinians - at the present time, Israelis - have the same right provided, of course, that they reject Zionist racist chauvinism and fully accept to live as Palestinians in the new Palestine.
-The revolution, therefore, rejects the supposition that only Jews who lived in Palestine prior to 1948 or prior to 1914 and their descendents are acceptable.
-After all, Dayan and Allon were born in Palestine before 1948 and they - with many of their colleagues - are die-hard racist Zionists who obviously do not qualify for a Palestinian status.
-Whereas newcomers may be anti-Zionists and work ardently for the creation of the new Palestine.
+Equally, this means that all Jewish Palestinians - at the present Israelis -have the same right provided, of course, that they reject Zionist racist chauvinism and fully agree to live as Palestinians in the new Palestine.
+The revolution therefore rejects the supposition that only Jews who lived in Palestine prior to 1948 or prior to 1914 and their descendants are acceptable.
+After all, [Moshe] Dayan [minister of defense and [Yigal] Allon [deputy premier were born in Palestine before 1948 and they - with many of their colleagues - are diehard racist Zionists who obviously do not qualify for a Palestinian status; whereas newcomers may be anti-Zionists and work ardently for the creation of a new Palestine.

-In the interview referred to earlier, Abu Iyad, one of the officials of Fateh, reasserted that not only progressive anti-Zionist Jews but even present Zionists who will be willing to abandon their racist ideology will be welcome as Palestinian citizens.
-It is the belief of the revolution that the majority of the present Israeli Jews will change their attitudes and will subscribe to the new Palestine, especially after the oligarchic state machinery, economy and military establishment is destroyed.
+In the interview referred to earlier [published in Al-Taleea, June 1969], Abu Iyad, one of the officials of Fateh, reasserted that not only progressive Jews but even present Zionists willing to abandon their racist ideology will be welcome as Palestinian citizens.
+It is the belief of the revolution that the majority of the present Israeli Jews will change their attitudes and will subscribe to the new Palestine, especially after the oligarchic state machinery, economy, and military establishment are destroyed.

-3. The Ideology
+3. The ideology

-The Palestinians in the process of, and at the time of liberation, will decide on the system of government and on the political-economic-social organization of their liberated country.
-(One repeats at this juncture that the term Palestinians includes those in exile, under occupation and Jewish settlers.)
+The Palestinians in the process of and at the time of liberation will decide on the system of government and on the political economic social organization of their liberated country.

+(It should be repeated at this juncture that the term Palestinians includes those in exile and under occupation and Jewish settlers.)

-A democratic and progressive Palestine, however, rejects by elimination a theocratic, a feudalist, an aristocratic, an authoritarian or a racist-chauvinistic form of government.
-It will be a country that does not allow oppression or exploitation of any group of people by any other group or individuals; a state that provides equal opportunities for its people in work, worship, education, political decision-making, cultural and artistic expression.
+A democratic and progressive Palestine, however, rejects by elimination a theocratic, a feudalist, an aristocratic, an authoritarian, or a racist-chauvinistic form of government.
+It will be a country that does not allow oppression or exploitation of any group of people by any other group or individual; a state that provides equal opportunities for its people in work, worship, education, political decision-making, and cultural and artistic expression.